Cities erupt in celebration after Biden named winner - KVIA

 Cities erupt in celebration after Biden named winner

-After news organizations projected Biden as the winner Saturday morning when he won Pennsylvania, Biden supporters flooded into the streets of Philadelphia.
+After CNN and other news organizations projected Biden as the winner Saturday morning when he won Pennsylvania, Biden supporters flooded into the streets.

+In Washington, DC, a crowd packed into the streets in front of the White House at Black Lives Matter Plaza, within seconds of the race being called.
+The streets nearby filled with people shouting, banging pots and pans, and singing, “Nah nah nah nah, hey hey hey, goodbye.”

+The celebratory crowd in the blocks around the White House created a traffic jam, with people sitting on top of cars and drivers holding their fists out the window.
+One person wearing an American flag as a cape walked toward Black Lives Matter Plaza with a hand-written posterboard that read, “The nightmare is over.”

 “Biden town!” a woman yelled out of a car headed down Broad Street in the city’s downtown area.
 There was a constant stream of cars driving by honking, with people fist-pumping out the windows.